TheQueenofEverything/Mariana_developed_the_fantastic_Horiseon_Webpage/README.md

 - Refactoring and redesigning the 'Horiseon' webpage.

+Project Challenges:
+- Figuring how to restructure of the website to be semantically correct;
+- Be more efficient with the selectors and classes so that there was no code repetition;
+- Writing useful images descriptions for accessibility.

+Features to implement in the future:
+- Better responsive design layouts for multiple devices using media querys, setting breakpoints and creating layouts using flexbox or a grid.

 Extra Notes:
 - The CSS style sheet contains comments ( */ /* ) describing sections.